 For those interested in the Grass Valley’s mining history there is no better way to paint the picture than a visit to the North Star Powerhouse Mining Museum.
 Much of the equipment collected from the bygone era still works, and there are three rooms filled with artifacts.

-The Holbrooke Hotel was founded in 1851 and is California’s oldest hotel in continuous operation.
-The historic landmark hotel has seen high profile guests over the years including Mark Twain and U.S. presidents Grant, Harrison, and Cleveland.
+One of my favorite Grass Valley things to do is to visit the Holbrooke Hotel.
+It was founded in 1851 and is California’s oldest hotel in continuous operation.
+The historic landmark hotel has seen high-profile guests over the years including Mark Twain and U.S. presidents Grant, Harrison, and Cleveland.

 The Holbrooke Hotel bar is infamous in its own right.
 Today it is a local hangout where people gather to sip house cocktails and listen to live music.